-GENERAL RULES OF A SNT
+GENERAL RULES OF A SPECIAL NEEDS TRUST

-SHOULD I USE A SNT?
+SHOULD I USE A SPECIAL NEEDS TRUST?

 A Special Needs Trust can be a tremendous benefit for an individual to preserve his/her Medicaid and/or Supplemental Security Income (SSI).
 For example, if an individual receives funds that places them over the $2,000 resource limit, he/she will be ineligible to receive Supplemental Security Income (SSI).
 However, if those funds are placed into a Special Needs Trust, he/she can maintain eligibility for SSI and use the funds from the settlement or inheritance following the general rules above.
-If the individual has no interest in protecting his/her Medicaid and/or Supplemental Security Income (SSI), a Special Needs Trust would not be warranted.
+If the individual has no interest in preserving his/her Medicaid and/or Supplemental Security Income (SSI), a Special Needs Trust would not be warranted.
 Our Quick Reference Guide titled: When to Consider a Special Needs Trust, illustrates the high cost of waiving benefits.